 Available-for-sale marketable securities are carried at fair value as determined by quoted market prices for identical or similar assets, with unrealized gains and losses, net of taxes, and reported as a separate component of stockholders' equity.
 Management reviews the fair value of the portfolio at least monthly and evaluates individual securities with fair value below amortized cost at the balance sheet date.
 For debt securities, in order to determine whether impairment is other-than-temporary, management must conclude whether the Company intends to sell the impaired security and whether it is more likely than not that the Company will be required to sell the security before recovering its amortized cost basis.
-If management intends to sell an impaired debt security or it is more likely than not that the Company will be required to sell the security prior to recovering its amortized cost basis, an other-than-temporary impairment on debt securities related to a credit loss, or securities that management intends to sell before recovery, is recognized in earnings.
+If management intends to sell an impaired debt security or it is more likely than not that the Company will be required to sell the security prior to recovering its amortized cost basis, an other-than-temporary impairment is deemed to have occurred.
+The amount of an other-than-temporary impairment on debt securities related to a credit loss, or securities that management intends to sell before recovery, is recognized in earnings.
 The amount of an other-than-temporary impairment on debt securities related to other factors is recorded consistent with changes in the fair value of all other available-for-sale securities as a component of stockholders' equity in other comprehensive income (loss).
 No other-than-temporary impairment charges were recognized in the twelve months ended September 30, 2023, 2022, and 2021.
-The Company had no realized gain or loss from the sale of available-for-sale securities during the twelve months ended September 30, 2022.
-There were no realized gains or losses from the sale of available-for-sale securities during the twelve months ended September 30, 2021.
+The Company had no realized gain or loss from the sale of available-for-sale securities during the twelve months ended September 30, 2023.
+The Company realized a \$0.3 million loss from the sale of available-for-sale securities during the twelve months ended September 30, 2023.
+The company realized a \$0.3 million loss from the sale of available-for-sale securities during the twelve months ended September 30, 2023.
+The company realized a \$0.3 million loss from the sale of available-for-sale secur